pauldex/sqlalchemy-firebird/README.rst

 **How to use**

-For example, to connect to an embedded Firebird server using firebird-driver:
+For example, to connect to an embedded Firebird server using firebird-driver on Windows:

 ::